 Course designed for the student having a good background in algebra and preparing for enrollment in calculus.
 Emphasis on fundamental concepts of sine, cosine, tangent, their graphical representations, and applications involving the trigonometric functions and vectors.
 Explorations of solutions of right and oblique triangles, trigonometric identities, and trigonometric equations.
 Also, exploration of advanced algebraic topics including complex number theory, matrix algebra, and analytical geometry.
+The use of a graphing calculator is required.
 Fall, Spring.